Sanctuary Point

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Sanctuary Point is lower than average nationally.
-The median income is $41,743 and the average is $52,619.
-This contrasts with Rest of NSW where the median income is $52,390 and the average is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Sanctuary Point would be approximately $45,441 (median) and $57,281 (average) as of September 2025.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Sanctuary Point is $41,743 and average income is $52,619.
+This compares to Rest of NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated median income in Sanctuary Point is approximately $45,441 and average income is $57,281.
 According to the 2021 Census, incomes in Sanctuary Point fall between the 5th and 7th percentiles nationally.
-In Sanctuary Point, 29.7% of the population earns between $400 and $799, unlike the surrounding region where earnings predominantly fall within the $1,500 to $2,999 range at 29.9%.
-Housing affordability pressures are severe in Sanctuary Point, with only 80.9% of income remaining, ranking at the 6th percentile nationally.
+In Sanctuary Point, 29.7% of individuals earn between $400 and $799 annually, while surrounding regions have a higher proportion earning between $1,500 and $2,999.
+Housing affordability is severe in Sanctuary Point, with only 80.9% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income